-Most of us think of Orlando has the theme park capitol of the world—and for good reason!
+Most of us think of Orlando has the theme park capital of the world—and for good reason!
 Home to the world’s renowned theme parks, Orlando has become one of the biggest tourist destinations on the planet.
 But if you don’t want to deal with crowds and long lines, Orlando has plenty of other family-friendly activities, too.

 From beautiful, recreation-quality lakes and natural springs, to fascinating science and art museums, to super fun arcades and attractions, to professional sporting events, the City Beautiful has something for everyone.
-Check out these 12 must-do activities for kids in Orlando and start your vacation planning
+Check out these 12 must-do activities for kids in Orlando and start your vacation planning.

 Practice Your Swing at Topgolf

 The driving range gets high-tech (and highly competitive) at Topgolf, where players whack golf balls at point-assigned targets from a towering, four-story driving bay.
 One to six people can play at any given time, but the player who can hit the most targets is named champion.

 Topgolf’s swanky features make it feel less like a sporting venue and more like a super fun, outdoor arcade.
 Its driving bays are climate-controlled, so you can stay cool during Orlando’s brutal summers and warm during its chillier winters, and the kitchen offers some delicious bar eats, as well as beer, wine, and cocktails—for the parents, of course.

 The facility doesn’t have any age restrictions, but management does request that anyone under age 16 has adult supervision after 9 p.m.

 Learn Something New at the Orlando Science Center

 Located in the hip Mills 50 district of Orlando, the Orlando Science Center offers countless exhibits, educational courses, movie screenings (in both standard and 3D), and engaging activities for all ages—not to mention, it’s an ideal way to escape Orlando’s heat and rain.